LivePersonInc/developer-center/pages/documents/data/messaging-interactions/methods/conversations.md

 Name                 | Description                                                                    | Type/Value
 :------------------- | :----------------------------------------------------------------------------- | :---------
-info                 | Contains information on the conversation.                                      | container campaign             | Campaign data of the messaging.                                                | container messagesRecords      | Contains information about a specific message.                                 | container messageStatuses      | Contains information about message acceptance status (i.e. read/accept).       | container agentParticipants    | Contains information about the agent(s) participating in the conversation.     | container
+info                 | Contains information on the conversation.                                      | container campaign             | Campaign data of the messaging interaction.                                    | container messagesRecords      | Contains information about a specific message.                                 | container messageStatuses      | Contains information about message acceptance status (i.e. read/accept).       | container agentParticipants    | Contains information about the agent(s) participating in the conversation.     | container